HugoNikanor/cardboardGathering/README.md

-# Currently it doesn't really work
-And that is due to database that isn't really included...
-Please stand by for futher instructions.

 #Cardboard Gathering
 *Totaly not inspired by a certain other game...*

 This is a card game I'm writing for a school project.

----

 ## Features
 Both added and nonadded